JackRubiralta/nim-cs-club/README.md

         new_game.make_move(move)

         # Step 3: Recursively call minimax on the new game state for the opponent's turn
+        # Hint: Toggle is_current_player_turn for the next level in recursion
         score = minimax(new_game, not is_current_player_turn)

         # Step 4: Update best_score based on maximizing or minimizing
+        # Hint: If it's the current player's turn, look for the highest score;
+        # otherwise, look for the lowest score.
         if is_current_player_turn:
             best_score = max(best_score, score)
         else: